weezy20/local-polkadot/README.md

 You can also use local polkadot as `local-polkadot --tmp` to remove `$HOME/.local-polkadot` after you're done.

+If you're already running an explorer, you might want to pass in `--skip-pjs` or `--skip-polkadotjs` which makes sure to only run the polkadot node and not the explorer

 ## More about local-polkadot

 This tool does nothing new that couldn't be done manually.
 I created this for myself as I found myself doing the steps manually many times.